About Us

 Our Research Questions

-- What are the effects of specific social media platform affordances on the civic character of life online?
+- What are the effects of social media platform affordances on the civic character of life online?